ungdev/etuutt-api/README.md

 For those who are member of the team, there are the steps to add your changes to the `dev` branch.
 1. You will be added to the team, with admin access to [the repo](https://github.com/ungdev/etuutt-api).
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Write your code
+4. Let PHP-cs_fixer do its job (`vendor/bin/php-cs-fixer.bat fix src` or `php vendor/bin/php-cs-fixer fix src`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+5. Commit your Changes using Commitizen (`cz`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+6. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+7. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>